 Safely returning to campus

-Douglas College is welcoming a limited number of students and employees back to the campus during the Fall Semester.
+Douglas College is welcoming a limited number of students and employees back to the campus.
 This page provides resources and information to ensure the safety of all our community members.

 Both campuses are open and students may visit to support their course work; however, in support of physical distancing, we encourage you to attend the campus only when necessary.